eduhdev12/coolify-migrator/README.md

 Also, make sure to create your own API key with `All (root/admin access), be careful!` permissions in your `v4` instance!

+After migration you can run `docker compose down` in `~/v4-proxy` to disable the production database proxy.

 ## License

 This project is licensed under the [MIT License](LICENSE).